matheus23/irreactive.com/content/software-design-by-abstraction.md

 * Algebraic Design of State
 * Algebraic Design of Data
 * Maybe just split this post into two: The description describes quite something different than the content (???)

+# 27. Jul

+Type equalities: Let's FIGHT

+a -> Maybe (b -> c)
+VS.
+a -> b -> Maybe c

+Recursion:
+Why?
+* Because we need more layers to scale!
+* Because we can re-use the same principle for _each layer_!
+That's simpler!

+Types can become very complicated.
+How do you come up with them?
+* You abstract out one by one.
+* How do you deal with choices of abstraction?
+Think about the power of the resulting type.
+Does that power make sense for that usecase?

+Honerable mention: Structural vs. Nomintal typing.